Economy of Maharashtra

 The economy of the State of Maharashtra is the largest in India.
-Maharashtra is India's second most industrialised state contributing 20% of national industrial output.
-Almost 46% of the GSDP is contributed by industry.
-Maharashtra also has software parks in many cities around the state, and is the second largest exporter of software with annual exports Of over ₹80,000 crores.
+Maharashtra is India's most industrialised state, contributing 20% of national industrial output.
+Maharashtra also has software parks in many cities around the state, and is the second largest exporter of software with annual exports of over ₹80,000 crores.

 Although highly industrialized, agriculture continues to be the main occupation in many regions of the state.
 24.14% of the working age population is employed in agriculture and allied activities.